aleshaleksey/fansys23/08-spell-list.md

 **Description**: The target of the spell may attempt to go unnoticed in areas watched by various scrying magics or within wards such as ["Warded Ground"](#warded-ground).
 An unwilling target may negate the effect with a successful WIS save.

-In order to do so, the target of "Fade" must succeed an INT save vs the Threshold of the one who cast the detection magic the first time that the magic would normally detect it.
+If the detection magic has the same MP dice cost as the casting of "Fade", the detection is automatically thwarted.
+If the detection magic is of a higher level, or by a supernatural ability of class B or higher which is not a spell, the target of "Fade" must succeed an INT save vs the Threshold of the one who cast the detection magic the first time that the magic would normally detect it.
 On a successful save, the detection magic does not detect the target or any objects on its person (within its carrying capacity) or supernatural effects that are affecting it.
 Repeated saves are not necessary.

-If the detection magic is cast at a higher MP dice cost level (higher MP dice cost of local casting) than "Fade", or if detection is by a supernatural ability of "class B" or higher, then the target of "Fade" makes its save at disadvantage.

 **Upcast**: Firstly, the spell lasts for an extra 12 minutes for every extra MP die above 1 used to cast it.
 Secondly the spell becomes effective against spells that were cast at the same "spell level" (disadvantage no longer applies).